 Instructional Support Interventionist at NYC DOE

-Lifelong NYC resident with a year spent in Prague, Czech Republic and several months in Sydney Australia.
+Lifelong NYC resident (with brief stints in Prague & Sydney).
 Currently living in Brooklyn.
+Twenty years in education.
 Independent film actor.
-Twenty-five years working with adults living with alcoholism and drug addiction as an avocation.
+Twenty-five years working avocationally with adults recovering from alcoholism and drug addiction.

 Articles